 Remembering U.S. State Terrorism Against Nicaragua

-Yesterday marked the 32nd anniversary of the overthrow of the brutal, U.S.-backed Somoza dynasty by the progressive Sandinista Revolution.
+Today marks the anniversary of the overthrow of the brutal, U.S.-backed Somoza dynasty by the progressive Sandinista Revolution.
 The Somozas relied upon their vicious National Guard to keep the impoverished masses subservient while a small ruling class with deep U.S. business and political connections lived in the lap of luxury.
 The Sandinistas, led by Daniel Ortega, attempted to redress these inequities, drawing the ire of Wall Street and the Carter administration which allowed the CIA to begin assisting opponents of the new regime.

 This wasn’t nearly enough for Ronald Reagan, who succeeded Carter in 1981 and soon launched an all-out (yet underreported) reign of terror against the people of Nicaragua.
 In order to gain approval for what was to come, the Reagan administration painted the Sandinistas as puppets of the Soviet Union and Cuba and greatly exaggerated the tiny country’s feeble military capabilities.
 “I think the most critical special operations mission we have today is to persuade the American people that the communists are out to get us,” deputy assistant secretary of the U.S. Air Force Michael Kelly frankly admitted.